 The major assignment for this course will be a Qualitative Research Project on the Many Faces of Homelessness in Calgary.
 The Research Project has obtained course-based ethics approval from the Faculty of Arts research ethics committee.
-Students will work in groups (4 members per team) to design and conduct their research.
+Students will work in groups (3 or 4) members per team) to design and conduct their research.

 At the end of the term, teams will produce a final Research Project Report summarizing each one of the stages of their research project and, most importantly, will present and defend orally the results of their research.
-The Research Project Final Report (approximately 30 pages including the annotated bibliography section and the full list of references) will be due on Nov 30 and it will count for 30% of the final grade.
-The oral presentation and defense component of the research will be due on Nov 30; this component of the research project will count for 10% of the final grade.
+The Research Project Final Report (approximately 35 pages including the annotated bibliography section and the full list of references) will be due on August 9 and it will count for 30% of the final grade.
+The oral presentation and defense component of the research will be due on August 9; this component of the research project will count for 10% of the final grade.